"You not only impressed upon the parents, the huge

 With the ever increasing requirements of the competitive athlete to fully develop their potential, the volunteer coach cannot effectively deliver all necessary technical and tactical elements in addition to educating their athletes in the area of Nutrition, Conditioning, and Mental Training.

-Our Mental Skills Coaches, Sports Dieticians, Athletic Conditioning Coaches and Video support Coaches will work with your current coaches to develop team ancillary training that can be delivered before, during or after practices.
-This training can range in length from 30-minutes to 90-minutes and will be customized to meet each teams requirements.
+Our program provides Mental Skills Coaches, Sports Dieticians, Athletic Conditioning Coaches and Video support Coaches to work along side your current coaches to develop team ancillary training that can be delivered before, during or after practices.

 This video was created by the Canadian Sport for Life Alberta Community Recreation & Sport Work Group as part of a project funded by the Alberta Sport Recreation Parks and Wildlife Foundation to promote Physical Literacy and the Canadian Sport for Life Movement.